 A well-made chocolate egg cream is hard to find.
 The beverage was invented by Louis Auster in the 1890s, and remained popular throughout the early 20th century.
 Famously containing neither eggs nor cream, the sweet treat was once poured freely by soda jerks in candy stores throughout Bay Ridge, a neighborhood in Brooklyn, and the Lower East Side of Manhattan in New York City.
-Recently, it’s been popping up on menus as a relic of the past or a novelty, and if you order it, odds are you will be disappointed with the taste.
+Recently, it’s been popping up on menus as a relic of the past or a novelty; but, if you order it, odds are you will be disappointed with the taste.
 Not many people know how to make it well anymore—egg creams often come out too chocolatey, too watery, too thin-tasting.

-Quick side note: It is acceptable to add the chocolate to the glass first, followed by the milk.
+Quick side note: It is totally acceptable to first add the chocolate to the glass, then pour the milk.
 I personally like to add the milk first.
 My father, a Brooklynite born and raised, added the chocolate first.
 Either way is fine.
 Just don’t mix the milk and chocolate together yet.
 That would be a mistake.
 Let them go their separate ways for now.

-When you have your milk and chocolate syrup ready in the glass, select a long spoon to stir with and an unopened bottle of seltzer.
-It is of the utmost importance that the seltzer is unopened.
-It needs to be as fresh and bubbly as possible to make an excellent egg cream.
-In fact, when I make this drink, I open a new bottle of seltzer and then immediately start pouring the seltzer into my glass.
+When you have your milk and chocolate syrup ready in the glass, select a long spoon to stir with and an unopened bottle or can of seltzer.
+It is of the utmost importance that the seltzer be fresh and unopened.
+It needs to be as ferociously bubbly as possible to make an excellent egg cream.
+In fact, when I make this drink, I open a new bottle of seltzer and then immediately add seltzer into my glass.
 It should have a million tiny bubbles, like a flute of champagne on New Year’s Eve.

-Pour the freshly opened seltzer in an aggressive way: The seltzer should come crashing down into the glass, like a disruptive force not unlike the jet of a soda fountain.
+Pour the freshly opened seltzer in an aggressive way: The seltzer should come crashing down into the glass, a disruptive force not unlike the jet of a soda fountain.
 Stop pouring the seltzer as the liquid approaches the top of the glass.
 Some foam may rise up and spill over the top of the glass at this point, but that is normal.
 In fact, that’s a good thing—it’s a sign you’re having fun, and egg creams are supposed to be fun!
 Ignore the spillage and start stirring the drink right away.
 I move the spoon in a quick up-and-down motion, rather than a swirling, spinning stir.
-Chopping up and down with the spoon will help develop a nice head of foam on the drink, which is essential.
+Chopping up and down with the spoon will help develop a nice, thick head of foam on the drink, which is essential.

 Okay, okay—how do you make an egg cream?
 Share your secrets for success in the comments.